defoe-code/CDCS_Text_Mining_Lab/README.md

 # Extracting automatically articles from the Encyclopaedia Britannica (EB)

 Finally, we have created a [new defoe query for extracting automatically articles](https://github.com/defoe-code/defoe/blob/master/defoe/nlsArticles/queries/write_articles_pages_df_hdfs.py) from the EB.
-The results are stored per edition (and also we have them in a single file), in CSV files.
+The articles are stored per edition (and also we have them in a single file), in CSV files.

+### Articles metadata

 Each CSV file has a row per article found within a page, with the following columns (being the most important **term** and **definition**):

  - title: title of the book (e.g. Encyclopaedia Britannica)
  - edition: edition of the book (e.g Eighth edition, Volume 2, A-Anatomy)